This post contains some partner links to products I love, which help support Brighter Sides! See footer for more info.

 We’ve all seen the commercials for Dandruff shampoo where a nice man or woman in a dark colored shirt is caught in an embarrassing situation with unsightly little white flakes of scalp snowing down onto their shoulders.
 “Oh,” their friend or colleague will assure them, “try this shampoo and your flakes will be gone!”
-Right?
+But is that true?
 No. Yes.
 Well, maybe.

 You see, it’s not quite as simple as that.
 The flakes we see on their shoulders aren’t usually dandruff; they’re dry scalp, and yes there is a difference.
 Unfortunately these commercials cause people to misidentify their problem, and often mistreat it, possibly making it worse.

 Let’s go over a few of the major differences between Dandruff and dry scalp.
-I should also make it clear before we get into the thick of it that your hairstylist may be able to give you their personal and professional opinion on what scalp condition you have, but Dandruff can only be diagnosed by a doctor, and I certainly can not diagnose you online.
+I should also make it clear before we get into the thick of it that your hairstylist may be able to give you their personal and professional opinion on what scalp condition you have, but Dandruff can only be diagnosed by a doctor.
+I am not a doctor, and certainly can not diagnose you online.

 We’ll start here, since this is what the majority of people who think they have Dandruff actually have.
 Dry scalp is characterized by small, white flakes of scalp.
 It can be caused by severe dehydration and over-shedding of the scalp, using poor quality shampoo and conditioner which are stripping your scalp of it’s natural oils, over-washing your hair, washing your hair with hot water, or change in the seasons.
 It may also be accompanied by itching and irritation.
 Here are some ways that you can combat dry scalp.
 (Note that dry scalp can also be genetic, in which case there isn’t a whole lot to be done about it)

 1. Make sure to drink plenty of water.
-I often forget to do this in the winter-time, but staying well hydrated in the winter is important for our skin because we are often moving in and out of heated buildings, which can suck moisture from your skin.
+I often forget to do this, especially in the winter-time.
+This won’t directly solve dry scalp problems, but staying well hydrated is important for our skin because we are often moving in and out of heated or air conditioned buildings, which can suck moisture from your skin.
 If you’re well hydrated on the inside, your whole body will function better, and your hair and skin will look and feel better since your body will be more easily able to turn over new cells.

 4. Gently brush your scalp before washing your hair.
 Use a brush that has bristles which are close together and not too stiff.
-Start at your hairline and work around your head, making sure to brush all areas of your scalp.
+A boar bristle brush or vegan sisal hair brush are your best bet.
+Brushes with nylon bristles like this work too, but they tend to be more stiff and can scratch or irritate your scalp if you aren’t gentle.
+Start brushing at your hairline and work around your head, making sure to brush all areas of your scalp.
 This will help loosen dead skin cells which are ready to shed off so that you can wash them out.

-1. Shampoos and conditioners which contain Tea Tree oil can be effective against dandruff caused by infection because tea tree has natural anti-bacterial and anti-fungal properties. [edited: As one commenter suggested, dilute any essential oils with water instead of applying directly to your scalp.
+1. Shampoos and conditioners which contain Tea Tree oil can be effective against dandruff caused by infection because tea tree has natural anti-bacterial and anti-fungal properties.
+I recommend Paul Mitchell’s line of Tea Tree products, including Tea Tree essential oil. [edited: As one commenter suggested, dilute any essential oils with water instead of applying directly to your scalp.
 Or you can add a couple of drops to your shampoo before use]

 2. Cut down on styling products, especially if they are greasy or waxy.
 Too much product and improper shampooing creates build-up on your hair and scalp, which can cause dandruff, or make it worse.